Death Guard 30K→40K Corruption Paint Scheme

 | 8 | Gun metal, chains, melee weapons | Rust Wash |

 Gun gets a black base coat first, then silver on the metal parts.
-The rust wash over the metallics is doing double duty — it weathers the weapons and ties them into the overall grimy tone of the model.
+The rust wash over the metallics is doing double duty.
+It’s weathering the weapons and tying them into the overall grimy tone of the model.
 Don’t be precious with it.
-These aren’t parade-ground weapons.
+These aren’t going to a parade-ground anytime soon.

 For bigger melee weapons and chunky metal bits, I follow up with light rust and dark rust applied with a sponge.
-Stipple it on — the randomness of sponge application looks way more natural than trying to paint rust strokes.
+Stipple it on!
+The randomness of sponge application looks way more natural than trying to paint rust strokes.
+That being said, you can use whatever to apply it.

 Details